Heading

 Simple version issues

-Unfortunately, we need one for each direction for each combination of punctuation marks whether navigating to or selecting text.
+The final versions of the macros are amazingly just one-liners.
+Unfortunately, since VBA does not allow macro parameters when they are assigned to keyboard shortcuts, we need one version for each direction, for each combination of punctuation marks, and for navigating to or selecting text.
 I’ve only included the variations for commas here.

 To jump to the next comma in the document, use: